arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 To proceed with the next steps, the Cloud-generated sketch must be uploaded to the board.
 If you want to update the stored network configuration, there are two ways:

-### Update Using the BLE Interface
+### Update Using the Bluetooth LE Interface

 Ensure that the Cloud sketch has enabled the BLEAgent, via `thingProperties.h`.
 This is enabled by default if the board has been registered with Provisioning 2.0.
 If you need to enable it, please have a look at [this documentation](https://docs.arduino.cc/arduino-cloud/cloud-interface/sketches).

 You can update the network settings from the detail page of the device on the Arduino Cloud webpage or the mobile app.

-During this process you will be asked to wipe out the current network configuration to restart the board's BLE interface.
+During this process you will be asked to wipe out the current network configuration to restart the board's Bluetooth LE interface.

 1. Power on the board.
 2. Open the devices page of the Mobile App or the Arduino Cloud webpage.